 The Department of Parking Services works to ensure safe and reliable campus parking.
+Starting in Fall of 2023 all student permits will be digital, no physical permit or sticker will be needed.
+All permits will be registered to the license plate of the student's vehicle.
 Students may purchase parking permits online at MyParking.msstate.edu.
 Once a student has logged in, using the NetlD and Net Password of the student, select the "Get Permits" option to start the registration process.
 In addition to registration information, zone maps may be downloaded at parkingservices.msstate.edu.
 Complimentary on campus jump-offs and tire air are also available.
-Every car on campus must have a permit, parked in the appropriate zone, and all ADA placards must be registered.
+Every car on campus must be permitted, parked in the appropriate zone, and all ADA placards must be registered.